FAQs Regarding SARS-CoV-2 PCR Testing

 Note: The remainder of these FAQs apply to the COVID-19 PCR test.

-- Testing is available by appointment only; walk-ins will not be accepted
+- Testing is available by appointment only; walk-ins are not accepted

-- To schedule your appointment, go to the Online Patient Portal (appointment scheduling is available for students now, faculty and staff will be able to access the system starting 8/14/2020)
+- To schedule your appointment, go to the Columbia Health Online Patient Portal

 - Sign in with your UNI and UNI password